 As a member of the Norwood Board of Health, my priorities will be:

-Reestablishing pre-COVID programs, including dental and eye clinics and food safety trainings
+Reestablishing pre-COVID programs, including eye clinics and food safety trainings

 Strengthening Norwood’s collaboration with the Norfolk County 8 coalition